ecg-icas/icas/doc/0.54/_sources/overview.txt

 * *Production:* https://auth.marktplaats.nl/accounts/oauth/token

-Both access and refresh tokens have a limited lifetime which means that if you manage the accounts of other Admarkt customers then you need to ensure that you maintain valid refresh tokens for these customers in your database.
+Both access and refresh tokens have a limited lifetime which means that if you manage the accounts of other iCAS customers then you need to ensure that you maintain valid refresh tokens for these customers in your database.
 Otherwise, the customers need to authenticate every time the token expires.